COVID-19: Parenting During the Outbreak

 Talking to your child about the virus

-This may be an upsetting time for children.
-They may wonder why people are staying home and why they can't go to school or play with friends.
-You can help them understand what's going on and help them feel safe.
-Here are some tips for how to talk to children about the COVID-19 outbreak.
+You can help your child understand what's going on and help them feel safe.
+Here are some tips for how to talk to children about COVID-19.

 - Give them the facts.